midlantica/LovelyBunchOfCoconuts/content/memes/capitalism/socialists-living-in-capitalism.md

 ---
-title: 'Socialists Living In Capitalism'
+title: 'Socialists living in Capitalism'
 ---

 ![socialists-living-in-capitalism](/memes/capitalism/socialists-living-in-capitalism.png)

-Socialists living in capitalism.
+Socialists living in Capitalism.
+"This is unbearable."

+Socialists lving in Socialism
+"This isn't real Socialism"